MISSION AND HISTORY

 Lending a helping hand for over 80 Years.

 Welcome to Kitsap County’s oldest remaining improvement club.
 Although not the first improvement club in Kitsap, we are the longest lasting due to our commitment to the community and a group of dedicated members.
-Helping Kitsap County communities in a variety of ways is what we have done for over seventy five years.
-Our members contribute in a number of ways, some of which include helping in making important decisions while providing valuable feedback at monthly general meetings and volunteering time and labor at club and other charity events to cook, clean and organize.
-Our members truly are the backbone of the club and without their support many citizens and community projects would not get the attention they need and deserve.
+Helping Kitsap County communities in a variety of ways is what we have done for over seventy-five years.
+Our members contribute in a number of ways, some of which include helping in making important decisions while providing valuable feedback at monthly general meetings and volunteering time and labor at the club and other charity events to cook, clean, and organize.
+Our members truly are the backbone of the club and without their support, many citizens and community projects would not get the attention they need and deserve.

 How we raise funds to donate